icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

     print(f"  {feature}: {coef}")
 ```
 Multivariate Linear Regression Results:
-Mean Squared Error (MSE): 808287861.6904154
+ - Mean Squared Error (MSE): 808287861.6904154
-R-squared (R²): 0.0853339687246768
+ - R-squared (R²): 0.0853339687246768
-Intercept: 49497.36478735225
+ - Intercept: 49497.36478735225
-Coefficients:
+ - Coefficients:
    odometer: -0.06252319819456688
    condition_encoded: 32.041516321995246
    model_year: -15.68573442815044

-MSE (808,287,861.69): This MSE indicates the average squared deviation between the predicted and actual prices when considering all features.
+MSE: This MSE indicates the average squared deviation between the predicted and actual prices when considering all features.
 The MSE is slightly lower compared to univariate models, suggesting that combining multiple features improves the model's fit marginally.

-R² (0.0853): About 8.53% of the variation in price is explained by the combined effects of odometer, condition, and model year.
+R²: About 8.53% of the variation in price is explained by the combined effects of odometer, condition, and model year.
 While this is an improvement over individual feature R² values, it still indicates that a significant portion of the price variability is not captured by these features, suggesting the need for additional or alternative predictors.

 Intercept (49,497.36): When all features (odometer, condition_encoded, model_year) are 0, the baseline price of the car is approximately $49,497.
 While this value might not be meaningful practically, it helps anchor the regression line.